 def wireCube(): glBegin(GL_LINES) for cubeEdge in cubeEdges: for cubeVertex in cubeEdge: glVertex3fv(cubeVertices[cubeVertex]) glEnd()

-glBegin() is a function that indicates we'll defining the vertices of a primitive in the code below.
+glBegin() is a function that indicates we'll define the vertices of a primitive in the code below.
 When we're done defining the primitive, we use the function

 GL_LINES is a macro that indicates we'll be drawing lines.